microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

 ## Cleanup

-* If you want to delete the entire environment, simply delete the deployed resource group from the Azure Portal.
+* If you want to delete the entire environment, simply delete the deployed resource group from the Azure portal.

   ![Delete Azure resource group](./23.png)